StefanKurtenbach/Ubatchcat/README.md

 # batchcat
-Batch cat fastq.gz files in all folders and create merged output files in a combined output folder
+Merge (cat) fastq.gz files in multiple folders and save merged files for each folder

 Options:
--p Y (default is -p N), triggers paired-end mode.
-All files containing "_R1_" in filename will be merged seperatelly from                     files with "_R2_" in file name.
+-p Y (default is -p N)
+triggers paired-end mode.
+All files containing "_R1_" in filename will be merged and saved seperatelly from files with                      "_R2_" in file name.

-Script will merge (cat) files in all folders present where the python script is located and save a seperate output file for each folder.
-All output files will be saved to the "Output" folder.
+Script will merge (cat) files in all folders and save a seperate output file for each folder.
 Output files will be named according to their folder name.

-To run, simply place the script into the folder where all your files are (see below), and execute (python UBatchcat.py)

 BEFORE RUN: